courtneyfay/dev-js-candidate-project/README.md

 - Deliver a codebase that you are proud of, quality over quantity of functionality - we realize that you are busy.
 - Build a beautiful interface based inspired by wireframes provided above.
 - Document your application and be prepared to demo both the functionality and codebase to our team.
-- Be able to present your work during a 30minute review session with our product and engineering teams.
+- Be able to present your work during a 30 minute review session with our product and engineering teams.

 ## Requirements
 Obvs we would love it if you used our current stack, but not doing so will not count against you.